darlean-io/darlean.ts/examples/src/oracle/4_scale_it_up/readme.md

     }
 }
 ```
-Quite lean and mean.
+Quite lean and mean, isn't it?
 It defines the applications that form the runtime (the 3 server applications, in this case).
-The clients needs to know this in order to contact the distributed actor registry to find all the actors in the system.
+The clients needs to know this as a bootstrap in order to contact the distributed actor registry (which are actors itself) to find out on which node the other runtime actors are hosted in the cluster.

 It also defines that Nats should be used for messaging, and for each of the runtime apps in the cluster, it defines the corresponding host name or IP address (in this case, localhost, `127.0.0.1`).